bazelbuild/rules_python/gazelle/README.md

 You will also need to add the `bazel_dep` for configuration for `rules_python_gazelle_plugin`.

-Here is an example snippet of a `MODULE.bazel` file.
+Here is a snippet of a `MODULE.bazel` file.

 ```starlark
 # The following stanza defines the dependency rules_python.